Patricia Turner appointed as KVA Chief Executive

 I am delighted to be writing to you as the newly appointed Chief Executive Officer of Kingston Voluntary Action.

-As many of you will know Hilary Garner, my predecessor, is retiring at the end of March, after a phenomenal 25 year’s leading KVA and supporting the voluntary and community sector locally.
+As many of you will know Hilary Garner, my predecessor, retired at the end of March 2018, after a phenomenal 25 year’s leading KVA and supporting the voluntary and community sector locally.

 However, I want to hear from you.
 What do you want from KVA services, what are your needs and what are your concerns?